sureshfizzy/CineSync/README.md

    pip install -r requirements.txt
    ```

-3. **Update Paths in `library.sh`:** Open the `library.sh` file located inside the `Scripts` folder.
+3. **Update Paths in `.env`:** Open the `.env` file located inside the `CineSync` folder.
 Update the following paths:
-   - `source_dir`: Specify the path for the Zurg-mounted shows directory.
+   - `SOURCE_DIR`: Specify the path for the Source directory.
-   - `destination_dir`: Set the ultimate destination directory where you want to save the symbolic links.
+   - `DESTINATION_DIR`: Set the ultimate destination directory where you want to save the symbolic links.

    Note: Ensure that the paths are correctly updated to reflect your system's configuration.